HELVE/VACO/README.md

 Vacō works best in conjunction with GitHub Desktop to make the setup process as quick as possible.
 ```
 1. Fork this repo or clone it via GitHub Desktop/other means.
-2. Pull it and delete README.md.
+2. Pull it and delete README.md and readme_visuals.
-3. Adjust TEMPLATE.md structure/content to your project, rename it README.md.
+3. Use .afdesign/.psd gallery design templates for custom images (banner, dual, triple, quad formats included).
-4. Use .afdesign/.psd gallery design templates for custom images (banner, dual, triple, quad formats included).
+4. Adjust TEMPLATE.md and template_visuals structure/content to your project, rename it README.md and back to readme_visuals.
 5. Export your custom image files to readme_visuals.
 6. Change asset_category folders to appropriate types for your project (ex. audio, visual, research).
 7. Replace placeholder.png files with your assets (if none present leave the original files).